tamim127/tamim127/README.md

 ## 👨‍💻 About Me
 I’m a passionate Web Developer from **Rajshahi, Bangladesh**.
-I love building efficient, scalable and modern web applications.
+I love building efficient, scalable, and modern web applications.
 Currently focusing on **Full-Stack Development** with the MERN stack.

 - 🔭 I’m currently working on: **Modern Website Project**